justincasher/justincasher.github.io/pages/seminars.md

 title: Seminars
 ---
 <br/>
 This fall I am organizing a graduate seminar at Indiana University on topics in algebraic geometry and number theory.

-- We have 17 people interested (including myself).
-- Please submit [this survey](https://www.when2meet.com/?20865999-IQjje) with when you are available to meet.
-- Submit [this form](https://forms.gle/LcYwuqz3Bteqezdk9) once for each talk you would like to give.
+We meet Friday 3:00–4:00 PM in Rawles 104.
+Submit [this form](https://forms.gle/LcYwuqz3Bteqezdk9) once for each talk you would like to give.

 #### Schedule